-- Tu B'Shvat celebration is expanded as a modern Jewish environmental holiday and celebrated as the New Year for Trees. - The ecological significance of the holidays and seasons in the Jewish calendar are renewed and integral to the celebration. - Communities and families celebrate life's milestones and accomplishments by enriching the natural world. - To reclaim the ecological significance of Pesach, Shavuot and Sukkot.
+- Tu B'Shvat celebration is expanded as a modern Jewish environmental holiday and celebrated as the New Year for Trees. - •The ecological significance of the holidays and seasons in the Jewish calendar are renewed and integral to the celebration. - Communities and families celebrate life's milestone and accomplishments by enriching the natural world. - To reclaim the ecological significance of Pesach, Shavuot and Sukkot, we propose an educational project to renew Pesach as the holiday of spring rebirth, Shavuot as the holiday of harvesting first fruits and Sukkot as the holiday of acknowledging our interdependence with the natural world.